The Politician's Creed (TPC)

 Setting an Expectation of Accountability and Trust in Public Office

-The Politician’s Creed is a public oath — a commitment by a candidate or elected official to uphold the relationship that must exist between a politician and their constituents in order to sustain a functioning democratic republic.
+The Politician’s Creed (TPC) is a public oath — a commitment by a candidate or elected official to uphold the proper relationship between a public servant and the constituents they represent.